SF-Tec/openmodels/README.md

 - Clustering: KMeans
 - Dimensionality Reduction: PCA

-For a full list of supported models, please refer to the `SUPPORTED_ESTIMATORS` dictionary in `serializers/sklearn_serializer.py`.
+For a full list of supported models, please refer to the `SUPPORTED_ESTIMATORS` list in `serializers/sklearn_serializer.py`.

 ## Contributing